GMkonan/flake/README.md

-# konan's flake
+# N4 Stack

-personal nixos + home-manager setup for a couple machines.
+Konan's nixos + home-manager flake setup focused on reusability. based on the N4 stack:

-it is mostly:
-- host-first
-- standalone home-manager
+- Nixos as my favorite Operating System
+- Niri as a window manager
+- Noctalia as the desktop shell
+- Neovim as my favorite Editor

+#### Features
 - reusable homes
 - theme-driven
-- still being cleaned up as i go

-the structure is inspired in part by `anotherhadi/nixy`, but adapted to how i prefer to organize hosts, homes, and theming.

 ## Screenshots

-coming soon. i still move things around too much, but when i finally stop shuffling pixels every other day i'll drop them here.

 ## Structure